aralab-unr/multi-actor-critic-ddpg-with-aubo/README.md

   </include> -->
 ```

-Gym Environments available for GA-DRL execution (can be changes in ga.py):
+## Gym Environments available for GA-DRL execution (can be changed in train.py):
 - AuboReach-v0 - executes joint states with moveit
 - AuboReach-v1 - only calculates actions but does not execute joint states (increased learning speed)
 - AuboReach-v2 - only calculates actions but does not execute joint states (increased learning speed), reward fixes to converge the learning curve